cupnoodles7/cypress-aa-automation/README.md

 ## 🔒 Security Notes

-⚠️ **IMPORTANT**: Never commit your actual credentials to version control!

 - The `testData.json` file is excluded from git via `.gitignore`
 - Use the `testData.template.json` as a reference for the required structure
 - Consider using environment variables for production deployments